 note: adopted 1990; the anthem was written during the 1848 Revolution

-Russia name: "Gimn Rossiyskoy Federatsii" (National Anthem of the Russian Federation)
+name: "Gimn Rossiyskoy Federatsii" (National Anthem of the Russian Federation)

 lyrics/music: Sergei Vladimirovich MIKHALKOV/Alexandr Vasilievich ALEXANDROV